 Issue Two features a huge, brand new feature interview with Sharon Van Etten ahead of her fascinating new album, Remind Me Tomorrow, which is released in January.
+Its a bold and brilliant album, a huge step forward for one of the truly great artists of this generation, and we have a suitably long and exploratory interview to share with you in the journal.
 We also speak to James Graham of The Twilight Sad ahead of their fifth fill-length album, and after a particularly difficult year.

 Elsewhere, there are interviews with Tiny Ruins and Jessica Pratt, as they both prepare to release beautiful new albums.
 Lucy Dacus, Advance Base, and Damien Jurado talk to us about the records they released in 2018, which all feature in our huge end-of-year review which aims to shine a light on some of the records that slipped under the radar over the past twelve months.